 Is the water safe to drink in Mexico?
 This is a another question I received a lot during and after our trip.
 The answer is, it depends.
 As we near 2020, many resorts in Mexico have water filtration systems throughout.
 Both resorts we stayed at in Cancun had filtered tap water.
 That said, it’s not the case everywhere in Mexico.
 I definitely recommend asking your resort about the water quality.
 Our resort in Cozumel, for example, did not have the same filtration system so we were a little more careful.

 If you’re not sure about the water situation at your hotel, I recommend sticking to bottled water.
 Most resorts in Mexico include bottles of water in the rooms, regardless of whether or not they have a filtration system.
 You can also use bottled water to brush your teeth.
 (This was something we always did prior to the filtration systems being common!)
 Additionally, avoid drinks with a lot of ice as another precaution.
 This is especially important to keep in mind for younger kids with less developed systems.

-5. Stay Up to Date on the Zika Virus in Mexico
+5. Stay Up to Date on Health Issues in Mexico

 Hurricane season takes place between July and October in Mexico.
 That said, it’s also the least expensive time to travel to Mexico.
 If you choose to travel during hurricane season, I highly recommend some form of travel insurance.
 Travel insurance can protect you both during your trip and in case of change of plans due to weather.

 If you don’t want the cost of traditional insurance, look for a credit card that offers good travel benefits.
 We love the Chase Sapphire Preferred for the travel insurance benefits and ability to earn extra points for travel.
 If you’re interested, sign up using my referral link here to get 60,000 bonus points.

 Fun Fact: My husband and I got stuck in St. Lucia when Hurricane Tomas hit in 2010.
 So we definitely have some experience with this!